 One interesting perk to State Farm auto insurance is 24 Hour Good Neighbor Service.
 You will have access to a State Farm agent 24/7 to handle your antique or classic auto insurance needs.

 #5 Heacock Classic Car Insurance

-Heacock isn't as much of a household name like USAA, Geico, Progressive, and State Farm.
+Heacock isn’t as much of a household name as USAA, Geico, Progressive, and State Farm.
 However, this provider is not to be underestimated.
-Here's what you should know about Heacock classic car insurance for your import car insurance needs:
+Here’s what you should know about Heacock classic car insurance for your import car insurance needs:

 - Agreed value protection so you know upfront what to expect if your imported vehicle is ever deemed a total loss